Wealthfront Automated Bond Portfolio Methodology White Paper

 - Decreased after-tax yield, if lower after-tax yield sub-asset classes grow beyond their recommended weight

-In addition to rebalancing, a client’s optimal Automated Bond portfolio may need to be adjusted over time.
+In addition to rebalancing, your optimal Automated Bond Portfolio may need to be adjusted over time.
 Over time, duration and credit premiums will vary, leading to different optimal portfolio weights.
-Wealthfront will periodically calculate new target weights for Automated Bond portfolios using current yields and ask clients if they would like to adopt the new targets.
+Wealthfront will periodically calculate new target weights for Automated Bond Portfolios using current yields and ask you if you would like to adopt the new targets.
 Any rebalancing needed with this adjustment will be carried out using the same tax-aware rebalancing that we use in all of our Automated Investing Account portfolios.

-Furthermore, one’s investment goal and risk tolerance may change over time and these changes may impact which Wealthfront product(s) best fit those needs.
-Wealthfront recommends that clients review their investment plan in detail every few years to make any necessary updates.
-We also remind our clients on a quarterly basis to keep us informed of any such changes.
+Furthermore, your investment goal and risk tolerance may change over time and these changes may impact which Wealthfront product(s) best fit those needs.
+Wealthfront recommends that you review your investment plan in detail every few years to make any necessary updates.
+We also remind you on a quarterly basis to keep us informed of any such changes.

 Conclusion

-Wealthfront constructs Automated Bond portfolios to address our clients’ need for an intermediate term investment product that is designed to provide a higher yield than our Cash Account while maintaining a lower risk than our Classic and Socially Responsible Automated Investing Account portfolios.
-Our Automated Bond portfolios are designed to maximize after-tax, after-fee yield in a way that is personalized to one’s marginal tax rate.
+Wealthfront constructs Automated Bond Portfolios to address your need for an intermediate term investment product that is designed to provide a higher yield than our Cash Account while maintaining a lower risk than our Classic and Socially Responsible Automated Investing Account portfolios.
+Our Automated Bond Portfolios are designed to maximize after-tax, after-fee yield in a way that is optimized to your marginal tax rate.
 And finally we offer additional value through periodic portfolio rebalancing and tax-loss harvesting.

 Bibliography